tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - Make sure the tenant/buyer has good enough credit.
 Their credit score doesn’t need to be 800 for them to qualify, but it needs to be reasonable/improvable for them to be able to get a mortgage to cash you out eventually.
   - Look for stability.
 A tenant who moves every six months without reason is probably not a great candidate.
   - Don’t discriminate.
 Doing so could land you in jail, so know your local and federal discrimination laws and adhere to them.

+- subject-to means the sellers has some pain and sellers finance means the sellers has something to gain

+- hybrid offers
+  - combination of subject-to and seller-finance.
+For examples, subject to portion of the house to take advantage of mortgage payment with low interest rates, then setup consultant contract where the remaining payment can be counted as expense to the buyer, and the buyer can spread out the tax in multiple years.
+Even better if the sellers setup the consultant contract in country with low taxes, to leverage lower tax brackets.

 # making an offer that sticks